What are Hormones?

 These scenarios are all still within the range of "normal" function, but are far from ideal.
 Supporting the adrenal gland with herbs, nutrients, gentle exercise, stress management and sleep can make a big difference.

-Aka the "steroids".
-Estrogen, progesterone, pregnenolone, testosterone, DHEA (and the adrenal hormone Cortisol) are all made from cholesterol.
+Also known as "steroid" hormones.
+Estrogen, progesterone, pregnenolone, testosterone, DHEA, and the adrenal hormone Cortisol are all made from cholesterol.
 Depending on input from other hormones, stress and diet, they can also be converted into one another.
-Most steroids are made in the ovaries or testes (and the adrenals).
+Most steroids are made in the ovaries or testes though a few are also made by the adrenal glands.
 They primarily regulate reproductive rhythms and production of egg and sperm, but are also major players in energy, mood, muscle and bone strength, and even brain function.

 In women of reproductive age, hormone levels change dramatically from day to day.
 When out of balance it can cause issues such as PMS, PCOS, irregular or painful menses, and even infertility.
 When testing hormones in a cycling woman, timing is very important, and hormone imbalances are often missed due to lack of attention to timing.